I always say that Wellington is my favorite New Zealand city. But then I get to Queenstown, and almost start second-guessing myself.

 I think it’s a mixture of all these things that make Queenstown the vibrant, exciting city that it is.

-Queenstown was first settled in 1860 by Williams Gilbert Rees.
+Queenstown was first settled in 1860 by William Gilbert Rees.
 Rees was looking for a place to establish a high country farm, and picked Queenstown’s current location.
 He only had peace and quiet for a couple of years, though, because gold was discovered in the nearby Arrow River in 1862, which led to an influx of men who were now suddenly interested in the southern Central Otago region.

 Today, Queenstown has grown into one of New Zealand’s most popular towns — with a population growth rate to prove it.
 The population in Queenstown is booming, with a growth rate of about 30 percent per census (every 5 years).
 And during peak tourism seasons?
 The population doubles.
 (If you want to avoid the crowds, visit during the off-seasons, during the spring or autumn.)

-If you’re wondering what all the fuss is about, here is just a taste of what this fun city has to offer:
+If you’re wondering what all the fuss is about, here is just a taste of what this fun city has to offer.

 Scenery